A Transfer: Cultural references and themes

 The key theme of "A Transfer" and the following episode, "Hedgehog's Dilemma", is interpersonal communication.
 "A Transfer" focuses on Shinji's communication difficulties, rather than his battle with Shamshel.
+According to Newtype magazine, the work has "aspects of a youth drama", and even the drama between Shinji and his new classmates is portrayed with a realistic touch.
+Shinji struggles to make friends and has a cold, laconic, reserved attitude in the episode; Ritsuko mentions the hedgehog's dilemma, a psychoanalytic term, to describe his behaviour.
+Like the hedgehogs of Arthur Schopenhauer's Parerga and Paralipomena, Shinji is afraid to be hurt and withdraws from human contact.
+Akio Satsukawa added the term while writing the script, and it would later become one of the show's main themes.

 The assistant director of the series, Kazuya Tsurumaki, noticed that at the beginning of the episode Shinji talks to Misato without going into her room or them looking at each other, "Like they are looking through a slightly opened door, but not connecting".
 Tsurumaki also pointed out how the same "distant, awkward communication" can be observed between Shinji and Rei and Shinji and his father.
 Multiversity Comics' Matthew Garcia traced an influence on the episodes to Hideaki Anno's personal experience, particularly the production of his previous work, Nadia; according to him, like Anno on Nadia, Shinji is thrown "into a situation he didn't understand or have much investment in".

-Shinji struggles to make friends and has a cold, laconic, reserved attitude in the episode; Ritsuko mentions the hedgehog's dilemma, a psychoanalytic term, to describe his behaviour.
-Like the hedgehogs of Arthur Schopenhauer's Parerga and Paralipomena, Shinji is afraid to be hurt and withdraws from human contact.
-Akio Satsukawa added the term while writing the script, and it would later become one of the show's main themes.

 One of Shinji's classmates seen in "A Transfer" resembles Nadia Arwol, a character from Gainax's previous work, The Secret of Blue Water.
 The episode also mentions the date of the Second Impact, September 13, 2000, which is a tribute to the TV show Space 1999, in which an explosion of radioactive waste deposits on the Moon takes place on September 13, 1999, causing the satellite to change its orbit.
 Mecha anime of the 1960s inspired the battle against Shamshel; the Angel's design is also reminiscent of Alien Bira, an extraterrestrial species that appeared in the Ultraman franchise.
 Torii are also framed during the battle against Shamshel, which are also a reference to previous tokusatsu series.
+Newtype in particular noted how in one scene in "A Transfer" Shamshel walks by a lighthouse, highlighting its gigantic size; according to the magazine, Evangelion "perfectly captures the essence" of tokusatsu films.
+Writer Virginie Nebbia compared the battle against Shamshel to the works of Akio Jissoji; typical elements of Jissoji's direction include reflections of glasses, the use of dazzling backlighting, and battles amplified by the orange of twilight.
+Nebbia also noted how the image of Shinji framed from above while going to school could be influenced by Osamu Dezaki's anime Dear Brother.